vinc/vinc.cc/source/essays/geocalendar.html.md

 ---
-title: Geographic calendar
+title: Geocalendar
 ---

-# Geographic calendar
+# Geocalendar: a system of date and time closer to nature

-The geographic calendar or geocalendar is a Earth based lunisolar calendar with decimal time.
+This essay describes a geocalendar, an Earth based lunisolar calendar with decimal time, designed to help being closer to nature.

 ## Notation